TheLongSentance/chatbot_conversation/README.md

             "bot_name": "RogerFan",
             "bot_type": "GPT",
             "bot_version": "gpt-4-mini",
-            "bot_prompt": "You are a fan of tennis and Roger Federer..."
+            "bot_prompt": "You are a fan of tennis and Roger Federer...", "bot_params_opt": {
+                "temperature": 0.7,
+                "max_tokens": 500
+            }
         },
         {
             "bot_name": "RafaFan",
             "bot_type": "CLAUDE",
             "bot_version": "claude-3-haiku-20240307",
-            "bot_prompt": "You are a fan of tennis and Rafael Nadal..."
+            "bot_prompt": "You are a fan of tennis and Rafael Nadal...", "bot_params_opt": {
+                "temperature": 0.5
+            }
+        },
+        {
+            "bot_name": "NovakFan",
+            "bot_type": "GEMINI",
+            "bot_version": "gemini-1.5-flash",
+            "bot_prompt": "You are a fan of tennis and Novak Djokovic..."
         }
     ]
 }